charmparticle/xpe/README.md

 # xpe

-*Finally, a commandline xpath tool for linux that is easy to use.*
+*Finally, a commandline xpath tool that is easy to use.*

 ***What is this?***